claudioth/obstally/README.md

 On church a lot of work is done by voluntiers, so we can not exspect deep network and computer knowhow.

-So the tool is written automatically fix problems as much as possible automaticaly.
+So the tool is written automatically fix problems as much as possible.

 Example:
 * problem: the network connection to OBS ist lost
 * auto-reaction: try to reconnect to OBS automaticaly